The Uniformization of Certain Algebraic Hypergeometric Functions: Sequence transformations and coefficient identities

-which are valid near\/ $z=0,$ if\/ $y$ near\/ $1$ is defined by\/ $y - 1 - z\,y^B=0$. \end{theorem}
+which are valid near\/ $z=0$, if\/ $y$ near\/ $1$ is defined by\/ $y - 1 - z\,y^B=0$. \end{theorem}

-Of these two identities the first was found by Gould~\cite[\S\,6]{Gould56}, but the second appears to be new.
-The parametrized functions multiplied by~$y^A$ on their left sides will be denoted $G_\ell(A,B,C;y),$ $\ell=0,1,$ respectively.
+Of these two identities the first was found by Gould~\cite[\S\,6]{Gould56}, but the more complicated second one is new.
+The parametrized functions multiplied by~$y^A$ on their left sides will be denoted by $G_\ell(A,B,C;y)$, $\ell=0,1$, respectively.

 The first identity reduces if $C=0$ to~(\ref{eq:LambertRam}), the $\ell=0$ identity of Lambert and Ramanujan, and as~$C\to\infty$ to~(\ref{eq:Polya}), the $\ell=1$ identity of P\'olya.
-The function $G_0(A,B,C;y)$ reduces to $F_0(A,B;y)\equiv1$ and $F_1(A,B;y)=y/[(1-B)y+B],$ respectively.
+The function $G_0(A,B,C;y)$ reduces to $F_0(A,B;y)\equiv1$ and $F_1(A,B;y)=\allowbreak y/[(1-\nobreak B)y+\nobreak B]$, respectively.
 Similarly, the second identity reduces if $C=0$ to P\'olya's identity, and as $C\to\infty$ to the $\ell=2$ identity~(\ref{eq:newident2}).
 The function $G_{1}(A,B,C;y)$ reduces respectively to $F_{1}(A,B;y)$ and~$F_2(A,B;y)$.